basti-app/basti/README.md

 Tags with the same name will be overwritten in the order they are specified.
 Tags specified with the `--tag` option will always overwrite tags specified in the tags file.

 > 💡 If your tags contain special characters, it might be easier to use interactive mode or the `--tags-file` command than escaping the characters in the `--tag` option.

+### Bastion instance type

+You can specify the EC2 instance type to be used for the bastion instance using the `--bastion-instance-type` option or by entering it in the advanced options section of the interactive mode.
+The default instance type is `t2.micro`, but it's subject to change in the future.

 ## Basti in CI/CD pipelines